adrianmarple/orbitron/README.md

 - Navigate to `http://vonets.cfg` or `192.168.254.254`
 - Log in with `admin` as username and password
 - Use the Wizard and follow instructions to set it up
-- NOTE: When going through the wizard, set it up to be a wifi repeater and to have the DHCP server running.
-Might need to do this post-wizard in the Vonets settings.
+- NOTE: When going through the wizard, set it up to be a wifi repeater with SSID "Super Orbitron" and to have the DHCP server running.
+Then go to the Wifi Repeater settings tab and disable Wifi Security.
+You'll have to power cycle the Vonets device for this to work properly.
-- NOTE: Set the repeater to be "Super Orbitron" and turn off security, which might have to be done in the Vonets settings after the Wizard
 - Manual available [here](http://www.vonets.com/download/VAP11G-300/VAP11G-300%E2%80%94%E2%80%94Quick%20Setting%20Guide.pdf)

 ## Unmount sshfs so you can remount